 Larger capacity, differences in portability

-Furna has both dry herbs and concentrate ovens, both of them easily swappable.
+Furna has both dry herb and concentrate ovens.
 They’re insulated so they never get too hot for users to touch (unlike the Crafty+ dosing capsules), making it easy to swap ovens as soon as a session is done.
 No cooling wait times required.

-The ovens are larger than the Crafty+ dosing capsules, holding 0.2 grams, and use a push-and-twist top to secure the herbs for added safety.
+The ovens are larger than the Crafty Plus dosing capsules, holding 0.2 grams, and use a push-and-twist top to secure the herbs for added safety.
 They’re also much easier to handle than the tiny dosage capsules.

 The Furna vaporizer is discreet and fits in the palm of your hand.
-The small mouthpiece is attached to the oven which protects it from lint and dust in your pocket.
+The small mouthpiece is attached to the oven, which protects it from lint and dust in your pocket.
 When you’re finished with a session, just pop the oven out, flip it around, and slide it back into the vape.
-It’s that simple.
-And the funnel accessory that comes with the Furna always makes packing quick with less mess.
+The included funnel accessory makes packing quick with less mess.

 Both vaporizers use conduction heating, with the Crafty using hybrid heating that adds an element of convection.
 The Crafty+ is slower to heat up, taking over a minute to reach the preset temperature.
-And with a mouthpiece that sticks up, vaping isn’t discreet.
+The mouthpiece sticks up out of the device, making vaping less discreet.
 So if you’re looking to duck out for a few quick and inconspicuous pulls, the Crafty+ comes up short.

 Vapor quality, portability, and controls

 The digital screen on the Furna has multiple controls that adjust to your preferences.
 In addition to temperature control, you can customize the ovens with digital symbols that make it easy to tell them apart.
-The screen also features battery levels, can be set to different languages, offers various brightness levels to suit the time of day, and flips around automatically for right or left-handed users.
+The screen also features battery levels, different language options, and brightness levels to suit the time of day.
+It even flips around automatically for right or left-handed users.

 Cleaning and Maintenance Comparison

-If you need a deep clean, read the instruction manual first to ensure that you’re taking it apart and reassembling all the pieces correctly.
-Chapter 7 is dedicated to maintenance, complete with diagrams and warnings.
+If you need a deep clean, read the manual to ensure that you’re taking it apart and reassembling all the pieces correctly.
+Chapter 7 is dedicated to cleaning and maintenance, complete with diagrams and warnings.
 Pay attention to the details so that your Crafty+ is working properly once you put it back together.

 In contrast, keeping your Furna vaporizer clean is quick and easy.
 Just use the multi-tool to separate the screen, cooling coil, mouthpiece nib, and mouthpiece, and drop them all into isopropyl alcohol.
 Then use the brush to clean the inside of the oven.
 That’s all you need to do to clean the unit.

-Interested in other comparisons?
+Interested in other reviews?
 Head over to our handy product comparison page.